kajbr88/kajbr88/README.md

 *   🌍  I'm based in Bengaluru
 *   ✉️  You can contact me at [kajbr88@gmail.com](mailto:kajbr88@gmail.com)
-*   🧠  I'm working on advanced Enterprise level Mobile Applications projects using React-Native, Flutter and SwiftUI.
+*   🧠  I'm working on advanced enterprise level Mobile Applications projects using React-Native, Flutter and SwiftUI.
 *   🤝  I'm open to collaborating on Projects.
 *   ⚡  Currently im learning Data Science & Machine Learning, AWS, Cloud(Serverless), Microservices and other new technologies.
 *   ### Visit my Portfolio site to know more about me <[kajbr88](https://kajbr88.github.io/portfolio-site/)>